Meal timing can be a confusing subject, especially when it comes to the best time to eat dinner.

 I really do enjoy eating the majority of my calories at night.

 I’m now convinced that if that meal is too large or too close to bedtime, you impair your ability to lose fat.
+Eating close to bedtime isn’t the best time for eating dinner.

 Let’s explore this in more detail.